barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 This installation guide is for Linux and Mac users.
 Windows users will need to install the Linux subsystem and then install Git and CMake, as detailed [here](https://github.com/stnava/ANTs/wiki/Compiling-ANTs-on-Windows-10), before proceeding to clone ANTs and compile using the instructions on this page.

+Update 2019-10-01: Build instructions have been updated to reflect recent improvements to the ANTs CMake scripts.

 ## Compiler requirements